Margaret Archer: Life

 Archer studied at the University of London, graduating BSc in 1964 and PhD in 1967 with a thesis on The Educational Aspirations of English Working Class Parents.
 She was a lecturer at the University of Reading from 1966 to 1973.

-She is one of the most influential theorists in the critical realist tradition.
-At the 12th World Congress of Sociology, she was elected as the first female President and the 11th president of the International Sociological Association (1986–1990), is a founding member of both the Pontifical Academy of Social Sciences and the Academy of Learned Societies in the Social Sciences.
-She is a trustee of the Centre for Critical Realism.
+Archer was one of the most influential theorists in the critical realist tradition.
+At the 12th World Congress of Sociology, she was elected as the first female President and the 11th president of the International Sociological Association (1986–1990), was a founding member of both the Pontifical Academy of Social Sciences and the Academy of Learned Societies in the Social Sciences.
+She was a trustee of the Centre for Critical Realism.

-She has supervised some PhD students, some of whom have gone on to contribute towards the substantive development of critical realism in the social sciences, including Robert Archer, author of Education Policy and Realist Social Theory, Sean Creaven, author of Marxism and Realism, and Justin Cruickshank, author of Realism and Sociology.
+Archer supervised a number of PhD students, some of whom went on to contribute towards the substantive development of critical realism in the social sciences, including Robert Archer, author of Education Policy and Realist Social Theory, Sean Creaven, author of Marxism and Realism, and Justin Cruickshank, author of Realism and Sociology.

-On 3 November 2020 she received the international prize entitled in honour of don Oreste Benzi, which has been given in Bologna by hand of the patriarch Francesco Moraglia.
+On 3 November 2020, she received the international prize entitled in honour of don Oreste Benzi, which has been given in Bologna by hand of the patriarch Francesco Moraglia.
 Her praiseworthy work of mercy was the creation of a female structure for the recovery of poor people.

+Archer died on 21 May 2023, at the age of 80.